 - Despite the sanctions, some foreign VCs manage to invest in Iran (e.g. Pomegranate, a Sweden-based VC)

-- Mining bitcoin is recognized has an industry in Iran — and electricity is very cheap in Iran (Get in touch with if you want to speak about setting up mining farm in Iran.)
+- Mining bitcoin is recognized as an industry in Iran — and electricity is very cheap in Iran (Get in touch if you need information about setting up mining farm in Iran.)